davidh-lambda/Open-Sora/docs/tutorial/_tabs/lessons.md

 Before diving into training the model from scratch, we wanted to share some valuable lessons we learned along the way.
 In this section, we'll address problems we came across that you might encounter too, and explain how to solve them.
 These range from model divergence issues to debugging on a cluster and tackling cluster-related configuration problems that can be challenging to debug.

 ## Debugging Model Convergence Issues
+> **TL;DR:** We experienced model divergence when changing datasets mid-training due to mismatched data loader states, leading to repeated batches and divergence.
+By fixing the data loader to match the new dataset and smoothing transitions between data chunks, we resolved the convergence issues.

 When your model isn't converging as expected, it can be frustrating.
 In an earlier experiment, we tried splitting our data into five smaller chunks of increasing difficulty, each to be trained for two epochs.
 While this approach isn't part of the main tutorial, we thought it would be helpful to explain what went wrong and how we resolved the issues.